NCBI-Hackathons/EndoVir/README.md

  - `tar -xzvf Cdd_LE.tar.gz`

 #### Install external tools:
-All external tools have to be currentlyin `$PATH`.
+All external tools have to be currently in `$PATH`.
 Please see the corresponding README files for installation instructions.
   - `cd $ENDOVIR` (should be in EndoVir/)
   - `mkdir tools`